 This is the hardest thing I've ever made to date - beats the sofa slipcover by a landslide.
 The slipcover was only hard because it was sooooo big.
 This coat was different.
 I could talk til I'm blue in the face about tailoring techniques and how much I've learned about them and read about them, but actually employing them on a jacket or coat is a completely different story.
 I used several tailoring techniques on this coat - stabilized the center back seam, shoulder, front facing and zipper area, created a back stay, added shoulder pads, interlined the lining, added welt pockets, and stabilized the hem on both the coat and the sleeve.
 I used fusible interfacing instead of a sew-in and really really learned my lesson on testing interfacing on the actual cloth before sewing it together because after I had sewn several interfaced parts together, I found that the interfacing didn't really like to adhere to the fabric very well.
 Unfortunately it seemed more due to the fabric itself as I tried several high quality interfacings and all kept peeling off after a bit.
 Still, I trudged on.

-I’m actually really surprised that I finished the coat, to be honest.
-It’s a direct result of that crafty monogamy soapbox I got on awhile ago.
-That seriously works.
-Like, really.
-I was absolutely determined not to let my attention divert to another project and I’ve found that it really, truly increases sewing productivity.
-I think I just found my New Year’s Resolution!
+I'm actually really surprised that I finished the coat, to be honest.
+I was absolutely determined not to let my attention divert to another project and I've found that mindset really, truly increases sewing productivity.

 As a round-up, I decided that it would be helpful if I included all the posts that I've written on a project in the final project's post.
 So here's a handy dandy reference to all the posts on this coat, in order of course:

 ● New Project: Winter Coat for My Man

 ● Winter Coat for My Man: the Muslins

 ● Winter Coat for My Man: the Home Stretch

 What do y'all think?
 Like it?
 Ever made anything for your significant other?